ogame-skynet/skynet/README.md

 The first lines of the **gulpfile.js** define all the dependencies for the Gulp build system.

+To install all dependencies use:

+	npm install gulp@3.9.0 gulp-util@3.0.7 gulp-notify@2.2.0 gulp-concat@2.6.0 gulp-jshint@2.0.0 gulp-uglify@1.5.1 del@2.2.0 gulp-json-transform@0.3.0 gulp-rename@1.2.2 gulp-shell@0.5.1 gulp-wait@0.0.2 gulp-order@1.1.1 gulp-if@2.0.0 merge-stream@1.0.0 jpm@1.0.4

+Then you can call gulp to build the final source code for firefox or chrome.

+After switching to the build/firefox folder, you can use jpm xpi to create the Firefox addon.

+The file has a cryptic name.
+Please rename it to match the correct name.

 The current version used for the actual build can be seen in the **versions.npm**.
 This file is a result of the command `npm list > versions.npm`.